 The credit is in addition to the Federal income tax deduction, estate tax savings, and the Maryland property tax credit.
 The details are:

 Form 502CR is used to claim the conservation easement tax credit.
-Form 502CR must be attached to your Maryland tax return.
+For individuals Form 502CR must be attached to your Maryland tax return.
+For pass-through entities, Form 500CR is used.
 If you plan to claim a state income tax credit for a non-cash charitable gift you will need to obtain a qualified appraiser to determine the value of the gift.

 For the direct Annotated Code of Maryland reference to this income tax credit see Title 10-723 of the Tax-General Article.